Our Code, Our Standards

 The final version of the Standards, released in late June, was informed by both the feedback from the consultation and the findings from the trials.

-School Guidance Counsellors' Resource - understanding the Standards for the Teaching Profession in the SGC role
+School Guidance Counsellors' resources for use with the Standards for the Teaching Profession in the SGC role:

 Things you will need: